Yuhki Kamatani

 Yuhki Kamatani (鎌谷 悠希, Kamatani Yūki) is a Japanese manga artist and illustrator, best known for their series Nabari no Ou (隠の王, Nabari no Ō), published by Square Enix.

 Personal life

 In 2012, Kamatani came out on Twitter as asexual and X-gender.
+They are also aromantic.
 In their Twitter profile, Kamatani notes their gender as "toX"—following the tradition of transgender individuals identifying as FTM or MTF—which conceals the gender they were assigned at birth.

 In a 2018 interview, Kamatani described the pain they faced in their teenage years due to their own identity struggles.
 These experiences are somewhat reflected in their work Our Dreams at Dusk, which according to Rachel Thorn marks "probably the first time that I can think of where an actual trans person is talking about [trans experiences] or portraying [them]" outside of the essay manga format.

 Works

 Kamatani's manga frequently features characters in transitional life stages and issues regarding identity and marginalization.
 They cite Moto Hagio as a major inspiration; like Hagio, their manga often explores gender and visual metaphor.